shaovoon/forloopbenchmark/README.md

 ## Cygwin g++ 5.4 Result

-g++ also generate the similar code for all 4 code but it did not vectorize the loops.
+Like clang++, g++ also generate the similar code for all 4 loops but loops are not vectorized.
 To compile the code with g++, use the command below.

 ```
 g++ ForLoopBenchmark.cpp -O2 -std=c++14